google/node-sec-roadmap/cover.md

 This is not the opinion of any organization.
 It is the considered opinion of
-[some computer security professionals and node enthusiasts][contributors] who have worked to make it easier to write secure, robust software on other platforms; who like much about Node.js; and who would like to help make it better.
+[some computer security professionals and Node.js enthusiasts][contributors] who have worked to make it easier to write secure, robust software on other platforms; who like a lot about Node.js; and who would like to help make it better.

 Our intended audience is Node.js library and infrastructure